MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/expressroute.md

 ---
 # required metadata

-title: Azure ExpressRoute and Finance and Operations
+title: Azure ExpressRoute and Finance and Operations apps
-description: Customers can use Microsoft Azure ExpressRoute with Finance and Operations to connect to their on-premises infrastructure.
+description: Customers can use Microsoft Azure ExpressRoute with Finance and Operations apps to connect to their on-premises infrastructure.
 This topic provides the information that you need to get started with ExpressRoute.
 author: sarvanisathish
 manager: AnnBe
 ms.date: 04/28/2018